TUMcps/CORA/unitTests/ci/README.md

 The CORA CI runs the test suites in a docker container (see `HowTo-CORA-docker.md`).
 This file describes the structure of the CI pipeline.

-The CORA CI has 5 stages:
+The CORA CI has 6 stages:
 - A short stage
 - An extended stage
+- A compatibility stage
 - An examples stage
 - A benchmarks stage
 - A status update stage